Integrity in the APS

 - evaluating the extent to which Agencies incorporate and uphold the APS Values and the APS Employment Principles, and

-- evaluating the adequacy of systems and procedures in agencies for ensuring compliance Code of Conduct
+- evaluating the adequacy of systems and procedures in agencies for ensuring compliance with the Code of Conduct

 The Ethics Advisory Service is available to all APS employees seeking advice on ethical issues in the workplace.